Piazza Santa Maria Novella

 Although Piazza Santa Maria Novella now merely consists of several patches of grass and a fountain, it used to be the site of an important event, the Palio dei Cocchi (Chariot Race).
 This race took place annually during the Middle Ages on June 23rd which was the Feast of St. John, the patron saint of Florence.

 The obelisks are interesting in that they sit on top of bronze tortoises but no one knows exactly what the tortoises represent.
+Maybe, it was a sort of symbol of the Grand Duke Cosimo I de Medici.
 The sculptor Giambologna who fashioned them in 1608 was not very forthcoming on the subject.

 Other important events such as celebrations and jousts were also held throughout the year in the piazza.
 The boundaries of the piazza were extended on several occasions to hold the overflow of people visiting the church, since it was the city’s first and main Dominican basilica.